Njorda/njorda.github.io/content/posts/2025-09-21-one-encoder-model-multiple-classifiers.md

 ---

-In this example we will go over how to build a text classifier using an text embedding api.
-This article is inspierd by [Fine-tune classifier with ModernBERT in 2025](https://www.philschmid.de/fine-tune-modern-bert-in-2025)
+In this example, we will go over how to build a text classifier using a text embedding API.
+This article is inspired by [Fine-tune classifier with ModernBERT in 2025](https://www.philschmid.de/fine-tune-modern-bert-in-2025)

 ```
 Large Language Models (LLMs) have become ubiquitous in 2024.
 However, smaller, specialized models - particularly for classification tasks - remain critical for building efficient and cost-effective AI systems.
 One key use case is routing user prompts to the most appropriate LLM or selecting optimal few-shot examples, where fast, accurate classification is essential.
 ```

-But instead of running an encoder model locally we will utalize an api to get embeddings and then train a small classifier.
-This will create a very lightweight setup.
-Where you can build multiple classifiers on top of one encoder.
+But instead of running an encoder model locally, we will utilize an API to get embeddings and then train a small classifier.
+This will create a very lightweight setup where you can build multiple classifiers on top of one encoder.

 ![One encoder model multiple classifiers](/img/embedding_architecture_diagram.svg)

 The diagram above illustrates the key advantage of our approach:

-Traditional Setup: Each classifier requires its own fine-tuned model running on expensive GPU infrastructure Our Approach: One centralized encoder model provides embeddings via API to multiple lightweight CPU-based classifiers
+**Traditional Setup:** Each classifier requires its own fine-tuned model running on expensive GPU infrastructure

+**Our Approach:** One centralized encoder model provides embeddings via API to multiple lightweight CPU-based classifiers

 This architecture provides several benefits:

-💡 Lower Costs: Reduced GPU infrastructure requirements 🎯 Centralized Management: Single point of maintenance for the encoder 🔧 Easy Scaling: Add new classifiers without additional GPU resources
+💡 **Lower Costs:** Reduced GPU infrastructure requirements
+🎯 **Centralized Management:** Single point of maintenance for the encoder
+🔧 **Easy Scaling:** Add new classifiers without additional GPU resources

 While this API-based approach offers significant advantages, there are some important considerations:

-- **Latency**: API calls add network delay compared to local inference
+- **Latency:** API calls add network delay compared to local inference
-- **Embedding Model Lock-in**: Changing the embedding model requires retraining all classifiers
+- **Embedding Model Lock-in:** Changing the embedding model requires retraining all classifiers
-- **Dependency**: Requires stable internet and API availability
+- **Dependency:** Requires stable internet and API availability
-- **No Fine-tuning Control**:  Can't optimize the encoder for your specific domain/task
+- **No Fine-tuning Control:** Can't optimize the encoder for your specific domain/task
-- **Version Dependencies**: API updates to the embedding model could break existing classifiers
+- **Version Dependencies:** API updates to the embedding model could break existing classifiers

-Ok what that said lets start building!
-We will use the same dataset as the article linked above.
-[Banking77Classification ](https://huggingface.co/datasets/mteb/banking77), it has what wee neeed.
-A text and a lable.
-First step is to download the dataset and add embeddings to the dataset, one embedding for each text.
-In this example we will use gemini(gcp) to create the embeddings but you can use any embedding api you want.
-However rembert that diffrent embeddings will give diffrent embeddings and that might effect you end performance.
+Okay, with that said, let's start building!
+We will use the same dataset as the article linked above: [Banking77Classification](https://huggingface.co/datasets/mteb/banking77).
+It has what we need—a text and a label.
+The first step is to download the dataset and add embeddings to the dataset, one embedding for each text.
+In this example, we will use Gemini (GCP) to create the embeddings, but you can use any embedding API you want.
+However, remember that different embeddings will give different results, and that might affect your end performance.

 ```python